nicoespeon/understandlegacycode.com/content/blog/when-should-you-stop-refactoring-legacy-code/index.md

 2. Each test would be independent, less time spent in debugging failures!
 3. There would be only one place to maintain for cleaning up tables in the correct order.

-I knew that execution shouldn't be too hard: we're using [mocha](https://mochajs.org/) and we can run hooks before each test.
+I knew that execution shouldn't be too hard: we were using [mocha](https://mochajs.org/) and we could run hooks before each test.

 I had a plan.
 It was great.
 I presented it and everybody was excited to see the results 🌈